• Target level of study

 R 1.17PPP (***) 1

-LES allow for the evaluation of the competency in a given situation.
-This evaluation is carried out in accordance with all the elements structuring the reference system, and is based on the portfolio approach, i.e. a process of reflection and demonstration carried out by the student himself.
-As a set of actions, the SAE requires the student to choose, mobilize and combine relevant resources that are consistent with the targeted objectives.
-The challenge of an EAS is thus multiple:
+enable the assessment of skills in situ.
+This assessment is carried out in accordance with all the elements that make up the reference framework and is based on the portfolio approach, i.e., a process of reflection and demonstration led by the student themselves.
+As a set of actions, SAE requires students to choose, mobilize, and combine resources that are relevant and consistent with the targeted objectives.
+The challenges of SAE are therefore multiple:

 (**) The portfolio approach

-Sometimes called a skills portfolio or professional passport, the portfolio is a connection point between the academic world and the socio-economic world.
-In this way, it responds to all the dimensions of the student's professionalization: from his training to his future as a professional.
+Sometimes referred to as a skills portfolio or professional passport, the portfolio is a point of connection between the academic world and the socio-economic world.
+In this respect, it addresses all aspects of the student's professionalization: from their training to their future as a professional.

 (***) The Personal and Professional Project (PPP)

-Present in each semester of the program and supported by all the teachers of the pedagogical team, the Personal and Professional Project is a structuring element that allows the student to be the actor of his training, to understand and appropriate the contents, the objectives and the targeted competences
+Present in each semester of the program and supported by all the teachers in the teaching team, the Personal and Professional Project is a structuring element that allows students to take charge of their education, understand and appropriate its content, objectives, and targeted skills.

-• Rehabilitation and Improvement of the Environmental Performance of Buildings,
+• Renovation and Improvement of the Environmental Performance of Buildings,

 • Design Office.

-The courses are then differentiated by the fields of application of the different skills and by the fact that in the third year, only three skills are pursued.
+The courses differ in terms of the fields of application of the various skills and the fact that, in the third year, only three skills are pursued.

 Read more